Joseph W. Estabrook: Auxiliary Bishop for the Military Services

 On May 7, 2004, Estabrook was appointed Auxiliary Bishop of the Armed Forces and Titular Bishop of Flenucleta by Pope John Paul II.
 He received his episcopal consecration on the following July 3 from Archbishop Edwin O'Brien, with Bishops Howard Hubbard and William Weigand serving as co-consecrators, at the Basilica of the National Shrine of the Immaculate Conception.

 He retired from the Navy on June 17, 2004, as Captain.
 He was awarded two Meritorious Service Medals and Navy Commendation Medals, and three Legion of Merit Medals.
 He was Fourth Degree Knight of Columbus and a Knight of the Holy Sepulchre.

-Death
+Estabrook was accused in a lawsuit filed in August 2019 of abuse of a student, ages 14-16, at St. Vincent de Paul parish,1969-71.

 Estabrook died in Houston, Texas on February 4, 2012, aged 67.